it-at-m/lhm_actions/docs/deployment.md

 The top right from the architecture-overview is explaint in the following.

-We provide a sample chart. https://github.com/it-at-m/helm-charts/tree/main/charts/sps-sample, which consists subcharts.
-Each subchart is a different module for example frontend, backend, eai.
+In the repo [it-at-m/helm-charts](https://github.com/it-at-m/helm-charts) we provide helm charts for Docker images created in our project repos.
+There you can find the sample helm chart [sps-sample](https://github.com/it-at-m/helm-charts/tree/main/charts/sps-sample), which consists of subcharts.
+Each subchart is a different module, for example frontend, backend, eai.
 Each module was created with `helm create` and we made some adaptions.
-The Chart.yml includes the external dependency of the [RefArch Api Gateway Helm Chart](https://github.com/it-at-m/helm-charts/tree/main/charts/refarch-gateway).
+The Chart.yml includes the external dependency of the [RefArch API Gateway Helm Chart](https://github.com/it-at-m/helm-charts/tree/main/charts/refarch-gateway).
 The main config is done in the values.yml of the parent chart.
 In the sections refarch-gateway, frontend, backend you can configure the subcharts.

 # Deployment